dipdawiz/sonoff-reprogram/README.md

 ## Reprogram sonoff
-To setup your FTDI and sonoff to program mode, please see this blog, https://randomnerdtutorials.com/reprogram-sonoff-smart-switch-with-web-server/
+To setup your FTDI and sonoff to program mode, please see this blog, [Random Nerd Tutorials](https://randomnerdtutorials.com/reprogram-sonoff-smart-switch-with-web-server/).

 I have followed step by step process from above page and it works.
 Get the program sonoff-HA.ino and flash it.

 ## Web UI

 Upon first boot, the sonoff starts up in AP mode with SSID RelayBoard and the Web-UI is accessible at http://relay.local/ OR http://192.168.4.1 from a computer or mobile phone connected to the RelayBoard Wi-Fi network.
 The home router SSID and password and other details can be entered and saved (persisted on the Wemos).
 Upon restarting, the Wemos should connect to the home router and get an IP address from there.
-Now the Web-UI should still be accessible at http://relay.local/ or at http://<whatever IP address the Wemos got from the router>/
+Now the Web-UI should still be accessible at http://sonoff-ip/

 ![Web](https://github.com/dipdawiz/sonoff-reprogram/raw/master/ui.jpg)